eclab/grains/README.md

 ## Ruckus

-A filtered and unfiltered white noise generator.
+A filtered and unfiltered white noise generator, plus various forms of Sample and Hold.
 Requires Mozzi.

 Status: Working, but I was hoping to do pink noise as well, but am having some hiccups.
 Ran into a lot of Mozzi bugs, reported.